fedarko/strainFlye/README.md

   -h, --help  Show this message and exit.

 Commands:
-  align       Aligns reads to contigs, and filters this alignment. call-naive  Performs naive mutation calling with controlled FDR. diversity   Computes the diversity index for MAGs. spots       Identifies hot- and/or cold-spots in MAGs.
+  align       Aligns reads to contigs, then filters this alignment. call-naive  Performs naive mutation calling with controlled FDR. diversity   Computes the diversity index for MAGs. spots       Identifies hot- and/or cold-spots in MAGs.